 Another thought is for you to use separate clothing for work and make sure it can stand up to the vinegar, hot water and long soakings.
 These treatments can fade the design and weaken fabric quickly.
 Possibly nurse's or medical technician's outfits might last.
 Or contact a uniform supply company. and see what they have to offer.
 You need a sturdy, tough, boilable fabric or your wardrobe bill will be out of sight.
 (06/09/2006)

 I have some clothing that was in storage and became damp.
 So far there isn't any mold just a musty smell.
-Is there a way to get this smell out?

 I have a very small closet space in my room, therefore I have to store my clothes in my basement in a closet during the off seasons.